Michael Ray Garvin

-Michael Ray Garvin (born September 29, 1986) is an American football wide receiver who is currently a free agent.
-He was signed by the Arizona Cardinals as an undrafted free agent in 2009.
-He played college football at Florida State.

-Garvin has also been a member of the Detroit Lions and the Las Vegas Locomotives.
+Michael Ray Garvin (born September 29, 1986) is an American former college football player who was a cornerback for the Florida State Seminoles.
+He earned first-team All-American honors in 2008.
+He was signed by the Arizona Cardinals of the National Football League (NFL) as an undrafted free agent in 2009.
+Garvin has also been a member of the NFL's Detroit Lions and the United Football League's Las Vegas Locomotives.

-Early years
+Early life

 Hailing from Upper Saddle River, New Jersey, Garvin attended Don Bosco Preparatory High School in Ramsey, New Jersey where he played football and ran track.

 As a junior, Garvin rushed for 615 yards on 32 carries for six touchdowns.
 As a defensive back, he recorded 45 tackles and four interceptions, two of which were returned for touchdowns.
 As a senior, he recorded 50 tackles and three interceptions.
 For his career, Garvin rushed for 1,600 yards and 34 total touchdowns.

 While at Don Bosco, Garvin played in the Army All-American game, was ranked the fifth best player in New Jersey by Rivals.com, he was also a four-star player, rated by Rivals.com and the 85th best player in the nation.
 He was rated the fourth best player in the state by Superprep Magazine and the 16th best defensive back in the nation.
 He was also an All-State first-team selection as a member of the school's track team.